Grant Proposal Writing

 Some funders require institutional and individual registration as they use electronic systems for submission.
 The process can take long, so it is critical to contact the RSC early so that they can assist with the registration and submission.

-Other administrative issues include letters of support, biosketches/CVs, ethical issues, institutional approval policies and other additional information.
+Other administrative issues include letters of support, biosketches/CVs, ethical issues, institutional approval policies, and other additional information.
+Institutional letters of support are provided by the Executive Director, Research Innovation and Industrialisation.
+Contact the RSC for assistance in the facilitation of Letters of Support.

 Read carefully and fully understand the call for applications/proposals